alifzl/Homemade_TaskManager/README.md

 # Homemade Task Manager

 This repo is the result of my curiosity about making a fully customized monitoring system, based on the real preference and requirements of users.
-And it was a great experience being skillful in great visualizationing tool of python called [Dash](https://plot.ly/dash).
+And it was a great experience being skillful in a great visualizationing tool of python called [Dash](https://plot.ly/dash).

 ![Demonstration](https://github.com/AFZL95/Homemade_TaskManager/blob/master/demonstration.gif)